Manage machine catalogs

 You can also troubleshoot VDA upgrade issues with recommended actions for a catalog.
 To do that, click the catalog and then go to the Troubleshoot tab.

 To quickly drill down to catalogs that have a specific VDA upgrade state, you can use filters.
-For more information, see Use Search in the Full Configuration management interface.
+For more information, see Use Search in Studio.

 Be aware of the following considerations: